-is the root cause of conflict in both the basic deterrence game and the richer imperfectly-observed-offers bargaining game.
+The friction that generates conflict in bargaining with imperfectly-observed claims is somewhat akin to the mixed-strategy nature of the equilibrium in the basic deterrence game.
+In the deterrence game, if the attacker could take the dovish action D and could credibly reveal this action to the defender, the resulting outcome of (D, D) would be preferred by both players to the mixed equilibrium outcome.
+Thus, misperception of the first-mover's action is the root cause of conflict in both the basic deterrence game and the richer imperfectly-observed-offers bargaining game.
 The bargaining game also displays some natural comparative statics that can be useful for interpreting various conflict episodes.
-For instance, noisier observations of claims is associated with greater conflict risk.
+For instance, noisier observation of claims is associated with greater conflict risk.
 In addition, in an extension of the model where rejecting a claim leads to temporary rather than permanent conflict, conflict risk persists even as the time between successive claims goes to zero.52

-Given that the attacker in a deterrence game or the claimant in an imperfectly-observedclaims bargaining game is better-off if she can reveal her action to the other party, a natural critique of these models is that in practice parties should be able to avoid conflict by revealing this information.
+Given that the attacker in a deterrence game or the claimant in an imperfectly-observed-claims bargaining game is better off if she can reveal her action to the other party, a natural critique of these models is that in practice parties should be able to avoid conflict by revealing this information.
 However, in reality adversaries often do choose to conceal the extent of their aggressive actions, such as the size of the weapons stockpiles they have acquired.
 There are likely several reasons for this.
 One obvious reason is that revealing one's weapons makes one vulnerable if conflict does break out.
 This mechanism is investigated by Coe and Vaynman (2020), who argue that it is a key reason why arms control failed to prevent the Iraq War.
 Another reason is that, just as the level of arming itself is imperfectly observed, so may the extent to which a country is complying with an arms control agreement.
 In other words, enriching a deterrence or bargaining model by letting the aggressor reveal his action might just push the scope for misperception from the action itself to the extent to which the aggressor has actually fully revealed it.